AsadiAhmad/Face-Swap/README.md

 - OpenCV : Best Library for working with images
 - Numpy : Best Library for working with arrays in python
 - MatPlotLib : Library for showing the charts in python

+## 🪪 License

+This project is licensed under the MIT License.